Adding value for clients during work disability assessments: A qualitative exploration from the perspective of medical examiners

 4Discussion

 This study identified four main themes on how MEs add value for clients during the work disability assessment; 1) coherent process, 2) interdisciplinary collaboration, 3) client-centred interaction, and 4) information provision on the work disability assessment process.
-For each of these main themes factors adding value for the client as well as barriers for adding value as perceived from the perspective of the MEs were explored, including opportunities to overcome the barrier.
+For each of these main themes factors adding value for the client as well as barriers for adding value as perceived from the perspective of the MEs were explored, including opportunities to overcome the barriers.

 4.1Agreements and disagreements with other studies